Regadeveloper/WMarvelTableView/Readme.md

 - For UI tests, I created a `MockApiClient`:
   - Avoids using real network calls (which would cause flakiness, waste credits from the API, and complicate CI/CD).
   - In these tests, I used **A-Bomb (HAS)** instead of Hulk in the detail view, since he's the first character in the list with a description.
 This creates a more realistic test by ensuring the detail view matches the tapped cell—just as it would in a functioning app.

+ ## 🧙‍♂️ Extra Feature

+ I've added search by url to products related to the character.
+This could be expanded when adding comics, series or stories to the view.
+This could work as an MVP.